Double Garnishment After Judgment Satisfaction: A Case Study

 If you're sued twice for the identical debt, whom should you seek advice from?
 A. A bankruptcy lawyer B. A debt consolidation agency C. A consumer rights attorney D. The court clerk

 Before garnishing wages or bank accounts, what must creditors legally secure?
-A. A debtor's confession B. An arbitration award C. A judge's signature D. A court order/judgment
+A. A debtor's confession B. An arbitration award C. A judge's signature D. In most private cases, a court judgment is required — but some government agencies may garnish or offset without going to court

 Which of the following is generally safeguarded against garnishment?
 A. Bank savings B. Social Security benefits C. Personal assets like jewelry D. Rental income